Student Life Resources

 Content may not:

-Comments: In the event of an issue or negative comment arising, please contact the Executive Administrative Assistant as soon as possible so that she can help you with an appropriate response.
+Comments: In the event of an issue or negative comment arising, please contact either the Communication Specialist in the Marketing department or the Student Life Specialist I as soon as possible so that they can help you with an appropriate response.
 (Example: After a negative comment was posted on COM’s Facebook page dealing with Student Services, the Vice President of Student Services gave the Marketing Department permission to offer her email and extension to help solve the problem.)

 Travel